|Home | Network Reviews | Carrier Pros & Cons | Local Reports | Carrier Archives | Noise|

 Get AT&T Phones @ Less Than Retail!

-Nex-Tech aimed for coverage in every western Kansas town "with more than 300 people," and are close to that goal.
+Nex-Tech claims to cover every western Kansas town "with more than 300 people."
 They are a partnership of several local telephone co-ops so we expect customer service to be above average.
 Coverage is surprisingly good for a PCS system.
 They have a wide range of plans that are priced about average with features that include Nationwide roaming.
 Their own network has been upgraded to 4G LTE and 4G roaming is available in most of Kansas but is limited to more populated areas in the rest of the US.
 They offer a large selection of CDMA phones including Smart phones and the iPhone, they have several retail locations, and offer numerous promotions.
 International calling and roaming are available.
 They offer wireless home phone service and Lifeline plans.

 Pioneer has good CDMA coverage, especially in northwest Oklahoma, with some service across the border into southern Kansas, and they now offer 4G LTE coverage.
 They have a large selection of phones, including a good number of Smart phones.
 They have a large number of plans, maybe too large, and, while some of them are overpriced, they include a good amount of Data.
 They are part of the local communications cooperative, so we expect better than average customer service.
 Some basic features cost extra...we don't like being nickel and dimed and it adds significantly to your final cost.
 LifeLine plans are available.
 Roaming coverage favors the Sprint network.